arvields/bigdata/README.md

 Ursabia, Carl Gian

 Project Description
 The primary goal of this project is to conduct an in-depth analysis of global suicide rates from 1986 to 2015, with a specific focus on age and sex distribution.
+It aims to unravel how age and sex distribution may influence and interact with population dynamics and economic conditions, ultimately impacting suicide rates across different countries.
+The primary objectives are to visualize and analyze how age and sex demographics relate to population distribution, yearly GDP, and GDP per capita, with a focus on their potential connections to variations in suicide rates.

 The dataset is provided in both CSV and DBF file formats, and the analysis involves loading and processing this data to derive meaningful insights.
-The dataset is available in two formats: CSV and DBF.
 Both files contain identical information regarding suicide rates across various countries, differentiated by age and sex.
 Python serves as the primary programming language for this project, with essential libraries such as pandas, plotly, and dash utilized for data manipulation and visualization.
-Jupyter Notebooks are employed for creating an interactive and informative platform for presenting the analysis.

 Implemented Features
 1. Data Cleaning and Preprocessing: The dataset undergoes thorough cleaning and preprocessing activities before being loaded into the analysis environment.
 This step includes handling missing values, correcting data types, and ensuring data consistency.